 The area is very intensively patrolled by local police and is quite safe, but of course, a general common sense is advisable (don’t leave your bag unattended on the beach or anywhere, for example).

-Here you can read my full and detailed post on safety in Mexico
+Here you can read my full and detailed post on safety in Tulum.

 In Tulum they love cash!